microsoft/lightATAC/README.md

 # lightATAC

-This is a lightweight reimplementation of **Adversarially Trained Actor Critic** ([ATAC](https://github.com/microsoft/ATAC)), a model-free offline reinforcement learning algorithm with SoTA performance on [D4RL](https://github.com/Farama-Foundation/D4RL) benchmark.
+This is a lightweight reimplementation of **Adversarially Trained Actor Critic** ([ATAC](https://github.com/microsoft/ATAC)), a model-free offline reinforcement learning algorithm by Ching-An Cheng*, Tengyang Xie*, Nan Jiang, and Alekh Agarwal.

 To install, simply clone the repo and  run `pip install -e . `.
 It uses mujoco210, which can be installed, if needed, following the commands below.